airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     the length count.
 Which approach do you think is best?
 Why?
 Which approach would you use if you knew that the list was sorted?
 Why?

-[^1]: If you are new to Linux and UNIX, you may not be aware that files
+[^3-1]: If you are new to Linux and UNIX®, you may not be aware that files
     don\'t have to have extensions.
-In fact, while Windows uses the `.exe` extension to signify an executable program, UNIX executables usually have no extension.
+In fact, while Windows® uses the `.exe` extension to signify an executable program, UNIX executables usually have no extension.

-[^2]: `.` refers to the current directory in Linux and UNIX systems.
+[^3-2]: `.` refers to the current directory in Linux and UNIX systems.

-[^3]: You\'ll find that many programs end up doing things strange ways.
+[^3-3]: You\'ll find that many programs end up doing things strange ways.
     Usually there is a reason for that, but, unfortunately, programmers never document such things in their comments.
 So, future programmers either have to learn the reason the hard way by modifying the code